 Change in our employment lands

 In 2012, the City commissioned SGS Economics and Planning to prepare the City of Sydney employment lands study.
 The study assessed the long-term demand for industrial and business-zoned employment land within the City of Sydney.
-The study and a background paper was reported to Council in May 2013.

 The study was informed by extensive consultation with landowners and occupiers, adjoining communities, business operators and organisations with a strategic interest in the area, such as Sydney Airport and Port Botany.